Education Abroad plans halted by COVID-19

 From March 9 to May 4, Neshyba’s undergraduate students were to teach in an English as a Foreign Language classroom four days each week.
 After school, they would tutor students in English and rehearse for a bilingual play of Snow White.

 The goal was to help the Italian students learn English and for the undergraduate students to gain an understanding of what it is like to have to read, listen and speak in a language they do not understand.

 On February 28, a message from Texas A&M Provost Carol A. Fierke changed those plans.

-“While I was absolutely devastated about not being able to travel like I had planned, I was most upset that we would not be able to teach our students,” said Abby Shaw, a sophomore interdisciplinary studies major.
+“While I was absolutely devastated about not being able to travel like I had planned, I was most upset that we would not be able to teach our students,” said Abby Shaw, a sophomore B.S. in Education major.
 “I know that they were just as excited as we were for the upcoming semester together, especially considering all they were and still are going through with the virus.
 My heart was broken for the students.”

 Despite the challenges, Neshyba did not give up on her students or the students in Italy.

 “We had already done so much work to prepare for the program and I wanted to make sure to maintain a connection somehow,” said Neshyba.
 “The students and teachers in Italy were expecting us to be there and my students and I were very much looking forward to the experience.”

 She connected with the teacher in Italy to develop a plan for her students to conduct tutoring online, via Zoom, once a week.
 The bilingual play they were set to perform is also being turned into a digital bilingual book.
 Each student, both in Neshyba’s class and in Italy, has lines to read.
 Each week, they rehearse those lines and on April 22, they will read the book together via Zoom.